Updated: June 15, 2021

 Multi-Factor Authentication (MFA)

-The Styberg Library has also purchased quite a few ebooks this summer.
+The Styberg Library has purchased quite a few ebooks for courses.
 To access these ebooks, you will need to log in with your email credentials.
 Your username will be your firstname.lastname, and your password will be the same as your email password.
 These ebooks will be only be available to Garrett-Evangelical Theological Seminary students, faculty, and staff.
 For more information about how to access these resources, see the Finding & Accessing Ebooks guide.

 Other electronic resources are still temporarily available.
 These were originally made available on an emergency basis, but some of them continue.
 For more information about these, please see the Special Resources guide.